leios/gpu-handbook/src/content/intro.md

 Even though most programmers go with CUDA by default, it doesn't mean that CUDA is the best tool for every job.

 More than that, I have no idea who is reading this book or what devices they have available.
-I can't count on them having an NVIDIA GPU to use, but I am certain they have some device at their disposal that can run GPU code, so I will focus on languages (or rather a single language) that I am confident the majority of my audience can use.
+I can't count on everyone having an NVIDIA GPU to use, but I am certain they have some device at their disposal that can run GPU code, so I will focus on languages (or rather a single language) that I am confident the majority of my audience can use.

 That is why (after a lot of thought) I settled on using Julia and the KernelAbstractions(.jl) package for this book.
 There are benefits and drawbacks of this choice, which I could ramble about for hours, but in short, Julia provides:

-1. A flexible software ecosystem that works on any GPU vendor (AMD, NVidia, Apple Silicon, Intel).
+1. A flexible software ecosystem that works on any GPU vendor (AMD, NVIDIA, Apple Silicon, Intel).
 2. The ability to write code that can execute both on the GPU and in parallel on the CPU at the same time.
-3. A way to execute GPU code without writing GPU-specific functions or kernels.
+3. A way to execute GPU code without writing GPU-specific functions or "kernels."
 4. A straightforward package management approach so users don't have to think about library installation.

 There are a few other benefits, but this specific combination of useful features cannot be found anywhere else.